ASMIRT 2024 Program

 The Global Medical Radiation Practitioner

-Craig Opie & Steve Lacey
+Craig Opie & Steve Lacey, 1.5 hours

 The Global Medical Radiation Practitioner Reference Group (GMRPRG) is a group of Australian radiographers and radiation therapists aiming to provide educational and technical assistance to our colleagues working clinically in Low- and Middle-Income Countries (LMICs).
 This workshop aims to develop a strategic plan helping to raise clinical practice standards in medical imaging and radiation therapy in developing nations, primarily in the Asia Pacific region.
 The strategic plan will be generated with initial presentations followed by breakout discussion groups contributing to a consensus-based plan.